AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 >[!TIP]
 >
 >* To distinguish between custom fields used for Platform segments and other custom fields within [!DNL Salesforce] you could include a recognizable prefix or suffix when creating the custom field.
-For example, instead of `test_segment`, use `DEV_test_segment` or `test_segment_DEV`
+For example, instead of `test_segment`, use `Adobe_test_segment` or `test_segment_Adobe`
 >* If you already have other custom fields created in [!DNL Salesforce], you can use the same name as the Platform segment, to easily identify the segment in [!DNL Salesforce].

 >[!NOTE]